poissonconsulting/fwapgr/README.md

 ## Installation

-To install the developmental version from [GitHub](https://github.com/poissonconsulting/fwapgr)
+To install the lastest version from [GitHub](https://github.com/poissonconsulting/fwapgr)

 ``` r